 You can drive in Mexico using a UK driving licence but it is worth checking the terms of your hire agreement to ensure they don't specify an international driving permit.
+The last thing you want is to get to the car hire desk and find you do not have the right paperwork.

 Driving standards aren't high and there are increased risks from badly maintained roads, animals and people on the highway.
 According to the Foreign and Commonwealth Office travel advice many local drivers take to the roads without any insurance.